mac-comp127-marshs24/project-SolarExodus/README.md

 ### Acknowledgements
   We would like to thank the following resources for help and inspiration.
-  Help From Preceptors: Courtney, Soulai, Hadley, Linda Inspiration from the classic arcade-style Space Invaders Game.
+  Help From Preceptors: Courtney, Soulai, Hadley, Linda.
+  Inspiration from the classic arcade-style Space Invaders Game.
 An example of our inspiration, ("https://freeinvaders.org").
   Sound effects gathered from the following website, ("https://play.ht", "https://voicechanger.io").
   Planet images compiled from ("https://designer.microsoft.com/image-creator").